Mattheus Oliveira: Sporting

 In May 2017, Mattheus Oliveira signed a five-year deal with Sporting CP.
 The buyout clause was set at €60 million.
 In November 2020, the €2 million transfer fee was investigated by Portuguese courts for being double the player's valuation by the website Transfermarkt.

 Mattheus Oliveira made his Sporting debut on 19 September 2017 in a goalless Taça da Liga group game at home to Marítimo, as a starter.
 He also made a brief appearance in the Taça de Portugal against Famalicão and played one game in the UEFA Champions League in November against Olympiacos.

-On 23 January 2018, Mattheus Oliveira was loaned to fellow league team Vitória de Guimarães for the rest of the season.
+On 23 January 2018, Mattheus Oliveira was loaned to fellow Primeira Liga club Vitória SC for the rest of the season.
+At the end of the campaign, he returned to Sporting, but, at the start of the 2018–19 season, rejoined Vitória on another season-long loan from Sporting.

 Mattheus Oliveira returned to his homeland's top flight on 30 September 2020, being lent to Coritiba until the following June.
 He played 12 games for the Coxo, scoring once at the end of a 3–1 loss on his return to Flamengo on 21 November.
 He missed the 2021 Campeonato Paranaense with a thigh injury.

 Mattheus Oliveira cancelled his contract with Sporting by mutual consent in September 2021.